msizar/ultimate-todo-app/README.md

 ## Ultimate Todo app

-A task tracking tool for daily activies
+A task tracking tool for daily activitiees